How to Calculate the Cost of Goods Sold

 Play Video

-Want to know if your inventory-based business is turning a profit?
-You need to determine your cost of goods sold, or COGS.
-Calculating your cost of goods sold tells you how much it costs to create a product—so if you know your COGS, you know what price to sell your goods at to turn a profit.
+Every small business owner needs to know if their inventory-based business is profitable.
+In order to know how to make your business profitable, you first need to determine your cost of goods sold, or COGS.
+Calculating your cost of goods sold tells you how much it costs to create a product, so if you know your COGS, you know what price to sell your goods at to turn a profit.

 Cost of goods sold = beginning inventory + purchases – ending inventory